tektutor/openshift-tekton-feb-2022/Day1/README.md

 </pre>

-## Let's create a new project to try the next lab exercise
+##⛹️‍♀️ Lab - Let's create a new project to try the next lab exercise
 ```
 oc new-project jegan
 ```